‘Behaviour is the way we act and respond to people and to situations we find ourselves in’.

 - Keep your hands and feet to yourselves

-2.5 The school does not tolerate bullying of any kind.
+2.6 The school does not tolerate bullying of any kind.
 Homophobic incidents will be dealt with on an individual basis in conjunction with the school rules.
 Staff have received training in this.
+Behaviour at the school is everyone’s responsibility.

-2.6 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in DfEE Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restraint Pupils: All staff have undertaken the Step On training.
+2.10 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in DfEE Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils: All staff have undertaken the Step On training.

 3.1 It is the responsibility of the staff to ensure that the school rules are applied consistently.